Sinaptik-AI/pandas-ai/docs/LLMs/llms.md

 ## HuggingFace via Text Generation

-In order to use HuggingFace models via text-generation, you need to first serve a supported large language model (LLM) at some inference server url.
+In order to use HuggingFace models via text-generation, you need to first serve a supported large language model (LLM).
+Read [text-generation docs](https://huggingface.co/docs/text-generation-inference/index) for more on how to setup an inference server.

 The `inference_server_url` is the only required parameter to instantiate an `HuggingFaceTextGen` model: